Lexer747/acci-ping/README.md

 ## Installation

-Right now this is still an area of improvement, the plan is too release and package binaries for all 3 main platforms but for now it's still in development, to run you will need to have the `go` compiler installed and build it locally.
+Download the latest and greatest pre-built binaries from here https://github.com/Lexer747/acci-ping/releases and then add them to your `PATH`, probably renaming the binary to just `acci-ping` and then you're ready to go!

 <details>
 <summary><b>🪟 Windows</b></summary>

 This should just work!
-Download the binaries from `release link here`, add package to win-get, etc
+Download the binaries from https://github.com/Lexer747/acci-ping/releases

 ![](images/WindowsTerminal_vaip1qU25v.png)

+TODO adding releases to winget, etc
 </details>

 <details>
 <summary><b>🍎 Mac/Apple</b></summary>

 This should also just work!
-Download the binaries from `release link here`, add package to `brew`, etc
+Download the binaries from https://github.com/Lexer747/acci-ping/releases

 Tested on an M1 arm mac.

+TODO add package to `brew`, etc
 </details>